sersonSerson/Projects/README.md

 1.2.
 IntentRecognitionAirlines - classification task - to understand user's intent and generate respective response.

 1.3.
 IntentRecognitionChatbot - chatbot that undestands user's intent from natural language query and responses with predefined answers.

+1.4.
+LSTM calculator - one function calculator.
+Works based on LSTM Neural Network that predicts sequence on result based on sequence of calculation.